honglu/aws-sqs-dlq-redriver/README.md

 1. `SQSDLQRedriverName` - SQS DLQ Redriver Lambda function name.
 1. `SQSDLQRedriverArn` - SQS DLQ Redriver Lambda function ARN.

+## Usage
+You can use the app to redrive messages from any DLQ.
+To redrive the messages, you will invoke the SQS DLQ Redriver Lambda with the expected input.
+See [here](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-functions.html) on how to invoke a Lambda function.

+### Input
+The SQS DLQ Redriver Lambda accepts the following input:

+### Output
+The SQS DLQ Redriver Lambda returns the following output:

 ## License Summary

 This code is made available under the MIT license.
 See the LICENSE file.